Advertisement

 • Sugar-Free Cocoa.
 Uses calorie-free (or low-calorie) artificial sweeteners to sweeten the beverage.
 See our article on natural and artificial sweeteners.

 • Swiss Hot Chocolate.
 Another term for hot chocolate.
 An unrecorded innovator in Switzerland invented the technique of of melting pieces of chocolate bars in hot milk to create the beverage.
-We have seen this term is misused by marketers, who apply it to cocoa drinks.
+This term is often misused by product manufacturers, who apply it to cocoa powder-based drinks.

 Cocoa Vs. Hot Chocolate: The Image

 Technical issues aside, there’s the issue of image.
 To me, at least, hot cocoa is something family-oriented and wholesome.
 It’s soothing when life hands you a lemon, it’s nostalgic (something your mom or grandmother made for you when you were a kid), it’s what Flopsy and Mopsy and Cottontail had for supper if they were good little bunnies.
-Hot chocolate, to me, is more grown-up.
-It’s not too sweet and definitely for adults and a whole lot sexier.
+Hot chocolate, to me, is more grown-up and not too sweet.

 It’s up to you to sort out the hype and find a good-quality product you really enjoy.
 This may involve some extensive research on your part; you’ll likely have to try more than one hot chocolate or hot cocoa.
 But think of it as research in the true spirit of science and the interest of your taste buds.
 And your image: if you want to create an atmosphere of sophistication and worldliness, then drinking chocolate or sipping chocolate may be for you.